Caribbean Yacht Charters: The Per-Guest Hidden Fees

 In the Mediterranean, “starting at” usually refers to the low-season rate, typically for May or October.
 Touring the Amalfi Coast in July or August is lovely, but also costly.
 You might consider going in the low season when costs are lower.

-If you’re travelling in the mid or high season (June, July, August, September), expect significantly higher rates.
+If you’re traveling in the mid or high season (June, July, August, September), expect significantly higher rates.
 On top of that, you’ll pay:

 The VAT is a tax applied to your charter fee, while the APA is a separate advance payment that covers the operating expenses of your trip.
 It’s important to factor both of these—along with gratuity—into your overall budget.
 Unlike VAT, which is a tax, the APA is simply a deposit, so any unused amount is returned to you.